Queer Eye's Karamo Brown Deletes Twitter After Sean Spicer Comment

 “Sean Spicer and I have been talking.
 Yeah, like, literally I was most excited to meet him because, like, the thing is, people would look at us and think that we’re polar opposites, but I’m a big believer that, if you can talk to someone and meet in the middle, you can learn about each other and help each other both grow,” Brown said.
 “We have been chatting all day today, like, he’s a good guy, a really sweet guy.”

-The backlash for these comments was swift, with Brown reportedly blocking users who criticised him for seemingly playing nice with Spicer.
+The backlash for these comments was swift, with Brown reportedly blocking users who criticized him for seemingly playing nice with Spicer.

 Queer Eye co-star Bobby Berk defended Brown in a series of now-deleted tweets, blasting ABC instead for making “this beloved show political.”
 Berk also insisted that Brown was “backed in a corner” during the Access Hollywood interview and did what the guys were media trained to do: to be polite and “not talk smack about anyone” during interviews.